whimsicow/Pop-the-Bubbles-Pygame/README.md

 <br />

 <img src="maingamelogic.png" alt="Main game logic code">
 <h5>Code for main game loop.
 Game will continue as long as score is under 900 and no stopped bubbles have reached the bottom of the screen.
-Also generates between 1-3 bubbles every 3 seconds (based on set timer for bubble drop event).</h5>
+Also generates between 1-3 bubbles every three seconds (based on set timer for bubble drop event).</h5>
 <br />